ankitects/anki-manual/src/files.md

 Copy the `sqlite3.exe` program and your deck to your desktop.
 Then go to **Start&gt;Run** and type in `cmd.exe`.

-If you’re on a recent Windows, the command prompt may not start on your desktop.
-If you don’t see desktop displayed in the command prompt, type something like the following, replacing 'administrator' with your login name.
+If you're on a recent Windows, the command prompt may not start on your desktop.
+If you don't see desktop displayed in the command prompt, type something like the following, replacing 'administrator' with your login name.